Frequently asked questions (FAQ)

 Azure Dedicated HSM is most suitable for migration scenarios.
 This means that if you are migrating on-premises applications to Azure that are already using HSMs.
 This provides a low-friction option to migrate to Azure with minimal changes to the application.
 If cryptographic operations are performed in the application's code running in Azure VM or Web App, Dedicated HSM may be used.
 In general, shrink-wrapped software running in IaaS (infrastructure as a service) models, that support HSMs as a key store can use Dedicate HSM, such as:

-- Application gateway or traffic manager for keyless SSL
+- Application gateway or traffic manager for keyless TLS

 - ADCS (Active Directory Certificate Services)

 - Similar PKI tools

 - SQL Server (IaaS) configured with TDE (transparent database encryption) with master key in an HSM using an EKM (extensible key management) provider